 In addition to criminal statutes specifically punishing “the unlicensed practice of law,” there are separate criminal statutes governing fraud and deceptive trade practices, which could also be used by a determined prosecutor.
 Unfortunately, there are many small storefronts that advertise legal document preparation (often in family law, or immigration).

-Many of those openly advertise, including with storefront signs, and websites, explaining exactly what services they provide.
+Many of those openly advertise, including storefront signs, and websites, explaining exactly what services they provide.
 And they stay in business for years without having problems.
 In other words, even though practicing law without a license is illegal, the punishment statutes are rarely enforced.

 No, you cannot claim you are a lawyer or falsely tell others that you are a lawyer if you are not.